HostNation/hostnation/stories/many-mountains-and-valleys.md

 *Painting in my tent while waiting for the painting to dry and the rain to stop.
 Which one will be first?*

 *It has given me the strength and courage to find a new life to live for.
 By expressing myself in this way it has given me a voice, given me hope to look forward...
-I hope this will inspire, motivate and empower others  to use their voice.*
+I hope this will inspire, motivate and empower others  to use their voice.*</em>

 ![](/assets/image3.png)